-A day for the exam will be agreed upon by the class.
+We will agree on some day for the exam, usually by a poll.
 For most of that day, the WVH labs will be reserved (late morning through evening, actual hours TBA).
 You may come anytime during the day, log in, and take the test.
 There will be no practical limit to how long you stay, and you can even leave and come back later if you need to.

 Note that while this is mostly true, there will be a specific rough time to start, and if you want to come much later (or earlier), then you should let us know.
 Also, you can leave and resume the exam later, but let me know about it: such breaks can be very counter-productive, since you’ll need to spend time again getting into your test zone when you resume, so I generally advise people to avoid breaks.
 (Note that I don’t mind if you bring food or whatever)

 While grades are not really curved, the numbers usually come up in expected patterns.
 In case of a disastrous test (e.g., if a few questions turn out to be confusing for most people) we will do a more lenient grading, and possibly reduce the weight of that exam.

 Note that in most cases the possible exam score goes well above 100.
 This is done so you can skip a question and still get a 100.
 When all grades are weighted and summed, the exam grades are still considered to be “out of 100”, which means that if you do all questions and get more than a 100, then it will serve as a bonus for your overall grade.